kubernetes/ingress-nginx/docs/index.md

 From K8s version 1.22 onwards, you can **only** access the Ingress API via the stable, `networking.k8s.io/v1` API.
 The reason is explained in the [official blog on deprecated ingress API versions](https://kubernetes.io/blog/2021/07/26/update-with-ingress-nginx/).

+### Reason #2

-_(Reason #2)_ if you are already using the Ingress-NGINX controller and then upgrade to K8s version v1.22 , there are several scenarios where your existing Ingress objects will not work how you expect.
+If you are already using the Ingress-NGINX controller and then upgrade to K8s version v1.22 , there are several scenarios where your existing Ingress objects will not work how you expect.
 Read this FAQ to check which scenario matches your use case.

 ## What is ingressClassName field ?